 As we conduct substantially all of our lending business in New Zealand, our performance is influenced by economic conditions in New Zealand, including the level and cyclical nature of business activity, which in turn is affected by both domestic and international economic and political events.
 The New Zealand economy contracted sharply in 2008 and the first quarter of 2009.
 Since then, economic growth has been positive although economic conditions in New Zealand continue to fluctuate.
-Recently the rate of economic growth has slowed mainly due to the lagged impact of previous NZD strength, lower export commodity prices, slowing household income growth and the rebuilding of residential property in Christchurch reaching its expected peak.
 A material downturn in the New Zealand economy could materially and adversely impact our results of operations, liquidity, capital resources and financial condition.

 Economic and political factors and events in New Zealand which can adversely affect our performance and results include, but are not limited to, commodities volatility and results, short-term and long-term interest rates, inflation, monetary supply, fluctuations in both debt and equity capital markets, relative changes in foreign exchange rates, consumer confidence, the overall level of indebtedness of the economy and the relative strength of the New Zealand economy.
 For example, a general economic downturn, a fall in the housing market or the rural property market (including a decline in housing or rural property prices), a continued decrease in immigration, a continued increase in unemployment, or other events that negatively affect household or corporate incomes in New Zealand could decrease our asset values and the demand for our loan and non-loan products and services and increase the number of customers who fail to pay interest or repay principal on their loans.
-In addition, a significant market correction could challenge financial stability given the large exposure of the banking system to the Auckland housing market.

 New Zealand economic conditions may also be affected by geopolitical instability, including, among other factors, actual or potential conflict and terrorism.
 Our future performance may also be affected by the economic conditions of other regions with economic connections to New Zealand (in particular, New Zealand's major trading partners such as Australia or China).
-Slower growth and uncertainty regarding the path of economic and financial adjustment in China have depressed global commodity prices and added to financial market uncertainty.
-A further or sustained slowdown in the Chinese economy or a decline in commodity prices could further depress the volume and price of New Zealand's exports, such as dairy products, with negative flow-on effects for farmers and those industries closely tied to the agricultural sector.
-The New Zealand dairy sector faces a second consecutive season of weak cash flow due to low international dairy commodity prices.
+For example, a slowdown in the Chinese economy or a decline in commodity prices could affect the volume and price of New Zealand's exports, such as dairy products, with negative flow-on effects for farmers and those industries closely tied to the agricultural sector.
 See the section entitled "Overview - Recent Developments - Reduction in dairy payout."